Cyber AssessValydex™by iFeelTech

 Readiness gatePass criteriaCommon blocker

-Identity and access continuityAdmin roles, MFA policies, and offboarding workflows validated on target platformLegacy identity dependencies still tied to Google-only workflows
+Identity and access continuityAdmin roles, MFA policies, offboarding workflows, and SSO integrations validated on target platformThird-party applications still require Google SSO without replacement IdP tested

 Email and routing stabilityPilot users receiving/sending reliably with tested forwarding and alias behaviorUndocumented shared mailbox behavior and routing edge cases